-Capitol View Advisors builds platforms to engage communities that share the same interests to become a part of the solution within American society, effectively bringing together the spectrum of social advocacy.
-There are many charitable, institutional, and individual efforts within the community aimed at achieving success within the social advocacy arena.
-Capitol View Advisors utilize resources including research, funding, academia, and community outreach to bring about positive change.
-We encourage communities with like interest to bond together as “hubs” that will utilize the approach of social networking, community engagement and new technological advances to make impactful changes in the world using strategies that encourage positive responsiveness.
-Our approach utilizes technology and social networks in a multi-dimensional fashion.
-We follow a creative path, including analytical data, untapped resources, and interested parties to address the totality of the opportunity gap.
+Capitol View Advisors is a platform to engage communities with the same interests to become a part of the solution within American society, effectively bringing together the spectrum of social advocacy.
+There are many charitable, institutional, and individual efforts within the community investing in the social advocacy arena.
+Capitol View Advisors utilize resources including research, funding, academia, and community outreach to bring about a positive return.
+We encourage communities with like interest to bond together as “hubs” that will utilize the approach of social networking, community engagement, and new technological advances to make impactful changes in the world using strategies that bring about positive responsiveness.
+Our approach connects technology and social networks in a multi-dimensional fashion.
+We follow a creative path, including analytical data, untapped potential, and education, to address the opportunity gap’s totality.

 Our Services, Operations, and Infrastructure

 We have a clear strategy for developing administrative systems while building the technological infrastructure necessary to be successful within the social advocacy arena.
 Our platform serves as a “hub” around social advocacy– bringing together donors and stakeholders.
 Allowing communities of color to aggregate and direct resources more effectively, and it will enable them to invest in advocacy issues and act together in ways that no single donor or activist could on her or his own.